 If you are a new mom who is active on Instagram, you’ve probably seen it.

-This means that the DockATot is not to be placed in the crib or bassinet.
+Next, understand that the DockATot is not to be used in the crib or bassinet.

 Here’s the US label on the DockATot: